USP Academy

 School/City:

-• School of Animal Husbandry and Food Engineering/ Pirassununga
+• Faculty of Animal Science and Food Engineering / Pirassununga

 Starting date: February 17;